Definition:

 Frequently asked questions about Sentiment Analysis

-What does Sentiment Analysis mean in digital marketing?
+What is Sentiment Analysis used for in marketing?